aleokdev/mt_helper/README.md

-# mt_newbie_keywords
+# mt_help_messages
-Send a message to an user without interact everytime they say "exit", "library", "out" or "build".
+Send a message each time an user with an specific priv says something.